thecomeonman/CodaBonito/README.md

 misinterpretation.
-They seem to be the accepted norm of comparing players though which is why I had to sell out and have an implementation of that in the package, but I’ve added a warning which states how you should use fPercentileBarChart instead as that is a better structured visualisation.
+They seem to be the accepted norm of comparing players though which is why I had to sell out and have an implementation of that in the package, but I’ve added a warning which states how you should use one of the other visualisations instead as those are better structured visualisation.

     pRadarPercentileChart = fRadarPercentileChart (
        dtPlayerMetrics = dtPlayerMetrics,